What Is an EPK?

 Is an EPK only for signed or established artists?

 No. Independent and emerging artists benefit just as much — arguably more, since you’re often the one pitching yourself.
-A clean EPK helps you compete for shows, press, and placements without a team behind you.
+A clean EPK helps you compete for shows, press, and placements without a team behind you, and it’s just as useful when you eventually start trying to land a record deal.

 How is an EPK different from my website?